Controlled Substance Laws in Georgia 2023

-When does a drug crimes arrest go froma state charge to a federal charge?
+When does a drug crimes arrest go from a state charge to a federal charge?
 Per the JustCriminalLaw.com website, “The most common federal drug crime is trafficking, especially across state borders, while the most common drug crime at the state level is for possession.
 A person can be charged with distribution, trafficking, manufacturing, or cultivating drugs or controlled substances under either federal or state law.
 Whether a person is charged under state or federal law will usually depend on the amount of the controlled substance in question….The easiest way to find yourself facing federal drug charges is to be arrested by a federal officer.
-This could be the result of something like smoking marijuana on national land, such as a national park, to being picked up by the Drug Enforcement Agency (DEA).”2
+This could be the result of something like smoking marijuana on federal land, such as a national park, to being arrested by the Drug Enforcement Agency (DEA).”2

 When It Becomes a Federal Crime

 Depending upon the circumstances, a drug crimes arrest could evolve into a federal investigation and charges.
 In August of 2022, federal agents arrested 22 people alleged to have been operating a drug trafficking ring.
 Because federal agents often seek to maximize the pain<.em> they may pile on as many charges as possible.